Mar111tiN/primertools/README.md

-### Based on modified Jupyter Docker Stacks with modifications focused on size and simplicity
+### Docker image is based on modified Jupyter Docker Stacks with modifications focused on size and simplicity

 visit their documentation for more great content
 * [Jupyter Docker Stacks on ReadTheDocs](http://jupyter-docker-stacks.readthedocs.io/en/latest/index.html)